robocup-junior/erebus-dockerfiles/README.md

 The image will install the needed Webots files, along with OpenCV dependencies for Python and C++.
 The default work directory is set as `/user/local/`.

+Note: Running any GUI, such as OpenCV show image, will not work by default since no graphical server is set up within the container.

-## Use from Docker hub - CURRENTLY UNAVAILABLE
+## Use from Docker hub

 You can pull the image from Docker hub: